-The Farm Credit Act sets forth the types of authorized lending activity, persons eligible to borrow, and financial services which can be provided by the Association.
+The Farm Credit Act sets forth the types of authorized lending activity, persons eligible to borrow, and financial services which can be offered by the Association.
 The Association is authorized to provide, either directly or in participation with other lenders, credit, credit commitments and related services to eligible borrowers.
 Eligible borrowers include farmers, ranchers, producers or harvesters of aquatic products, their cooperatives, rural residents and farm-related businesses.

-The Association offers related services to our borrowers, such as credit life insurance, multi-peril crop and crop hail insurance, funds held accounts, lease placement and appraisal services.
+The Association serves as an intermediary in offering related services to our borrowers, such as credit life insurance and multi-peril crop insurance, and providing additional services to borrower such as funds held accounts, lease placement and appraisal services.